-1. Project promoters shall draw up an implementation plan for projects of common interest, including a timetable for each of the following:

-- (a) feasibility and design studies; - (b) approval by the national regulatory authority or by any other authority concerned; - (c) construction and commissioning; - (d) the permit granting schedule referred to in Article 10(4)(b).

-2. TSOs, distribution system operators and other operators shall co-operate with each other in order to facilitate the development of projects of common interest in their area.

-3. The Agency and the Groups concerned shall monitor the progress achieved in implementing the projects of common interest and, if necessary, make recommendations to facilitate the implementation of projects of common interest.
-The Groups may request that additional information be provided in accordance with paragraphs 4, 5 and 6, convene meetings with the relevant parties and invite the Commission to verify the information provided on site.
+- 1. Project promoters shall draw up an implementation plan for projects of Energy Community interest, including a timetable for each of the following: - (a) feasibility and design studies; - (b) approval by the national regulatory authority or by any other authority concerned: - (c) construction and commissioning; - (d) the permit granting schedule referred to in Article 10(4)(b). - 2.
+TSOs, distribution system operators and other operators shall co-operate with each other in order to facilitate the development of projects of Energy Community interest in their area. - 3.
+The Energy Community Secretariat and the Groups concerned shall monitor the progress achieved in implementing the projects of Energy Community interest and, if necessary, make recommendations to facilitate the implementation of projects of Energy Community interest.
+The Groups may request that additional information be provided in accordance with paragraphs 4, 5 and 6, convene meetings with the relevant parties and invite the Energy Community Secretariat to verify the information provided on site.